zonca/plancknull/README.md

 Library
 -------

-Input maps are read by a class that inherits from `reader.BaseMapReader` that implements a `__call__` method that given channel, frequency, survey, healfrings and requested polarization returns a map (typically either "I" or "IQU").
+Input maps are read by a class that inherits from `reader.BaseMapReader` that implements a `__call__` method that given channel, frequency, survey, halfrings and requested polarization returns a map (typically either "I" or "IQU").
-Therefore the first step with a new dataset is to implement a new `reader.BaseMapReader` child class.
+Therefore the first step with a new dataset is to implement a new `reader.BaseMapReader` child class, or to use the reader.DXReader with a file patters configuration files, for example `read_dx9.conf`.

 The `differences.py` library provides 3 functions that create specific null tests, they read the maps thanks to the input reader object: